-- purchase eligible small equipment items for use by volunteers - contribute to volunteers' fuel costs, during the course of their volunteer work - contribute to transport costs for volunteers with disability who are unable to drive - assist with the cost of training courses for volunteers - undertake background screening checks for volunteers - conduct activities to promote awareness of, and increase participating in volunteering opportunities - adapt practises to support volunteers' safety in the current pandemic environment.
+- purchase eligible small equipment items for use by volunteers - contribute to volunteers' fuel costs, during the course of their volunteer work - contribute to transport costs for volunteers with disability who are unable to drive

+- assist with the cost of training courses for volunteers - undertake background screening checks for volunteers - conduct activities to promote awareness of, and increase participation in, volunteering opportunities - adapt practises to support volunteers' safety.

-You must spend the grant funding within the 2022-23 Volunteer Grants activity period, which commences on execution of the agreement and concludes on 30 June 2024.
+You must spend the grant funding within the activity period, which commences on execution of the agreement and concludes on 30 June 2025.